jessedesimone/fmriconnmap/README.md

 ## Group-level instructions

 ### Update ROI coordinate file in diver_group.sh
-- The driver will use the dimensions from the roi/00_list_of_all_roi_centers.txt to determine the number of group-level maps to calculate
+- The driver will use the dimensions from the roi/00_list_of_all_roi_centers.txt to determine the number of group-level maps to create
 - This needs to be the very same file that you used to create the individual maps, or else the group-level map numbers will not correspond to the subject-level map numbers
-- This file is defined in the driver and 00_group_setup.tcsh so needs to be updated in both locations
+- This file is defined in the driver_group.sh and 00_group_setup.tcsh so needs to be updated in both locations

 ### Specify uncorrected and corrected p-values in 02_group_connmap.tcsh
 - These values will be used for statistical and cluster level thresholding; see 3dClustSim AFNI page for information on athr and pthr